2112 (album): Background

-In January 1976, Rush ended its 1975–1976 tour to support the band's third studio album, Caress of Steel.
-The band members had enjoyed writing and recording the album, but Lifeson recalled the group in a state of confusion after the tour, sensing the disappointing reaction from crowds after playing songs from it on stage.
-The progressive rock-themed album with lengthy, story-based songs, complex song structures, and hard-to-grasp lyrics, made it difficult to receive radio airplay and promote effectively.
-Lee said the band could not understand the underwhelming response, and later dubbed the tour the "Down the Tubes Tour" as the band members struggled to meet their $125-a-week salary while crowds declined.
+In January 1976, Rush ended its tour to support 1975's Caress of Steel.
+The band had enjoyed writing and recording the album.
+However, guitarist Alex Lifeson recalled the group was in a state of confusion after the tour, sensing the disappointing reaction from crowds after playing songs from it on stage.
+The album marked the band's foray into progressive rock with lengthy, story-based songs, more complex song structures, and cerebral lyrics, which made it difficult to receive radio airplay and promote effectively.
+Vocalist and bassist Geddy Lee said the band could not understand the underwhelming response, and later dubbed the tour the "Down the Tubes Tour" as they struggled to meet their $125-a-week salary while crowds declined.
 Lee added, "That really shakes your confidence.
 We were so confused and disheartened."
-In 1980, Lifeson said this was the only moment in Rush history when he felt close to giving up.
+In 1980, Lifeson, who had formed the band in 1968, said this was the only moment in its history when he felt close to giving up.

-The band's international label, Mercury Records, considered dropping them.
-Rush manager Ray Danniels flew to the label's head offices in Chicago to try to regain confidence and spoke highly of the band's new ideas for a new album without having heard any of it.
-Mercury approved one more album.
+In addition to their financial hardship, Rush's international label, Mercury Records, considered dropping them.
+Peart recalled seeing label owner Polygram's financial predictions for the forthcoming year, and the band were not listed.
+To help the situation Rush manager Ray Danniels flew to the label's head offices in Chicago to try to regain confidence and spoke highly of the band's ideas for a new album without having heard any of it.
+This followed the group's conscious decision to exclude Danniels from the writing and recording sessions, and only played the album to him when it was finished.
+Danniel's plea was a success, and Mercury approved one more album.
 Despite pressure from the label and management to make a more commercial record, the band ignored the advice and proceeded with material as they saw fit.
 Lifeson said, "I remember having these conversations about, 'What are we going to do?
 Are we going to try to make another mini-Led Zeppelin record or are we going to do what we are going to do and continue forward and whatever happens, happens?' ...
 We fully intended to [not] go down in flames but we were prepared to do that."
+Drummer and lyricist Neil Peart looked back on the situation: "We had been working towards something a little more ambitious on each of the previous two albums.
+We simply decided that 2112 would have to be the realization of all our hopes."
+Following the commercial success of 2112 and its tour, the band vowed to take full creative control of their music from that point on.